JakeD520/Lucian/03_Episodes/S01E01/Scene 1.md

 **KAELARYS** (dry, amused despite herself)
 Really?
 Marble?

 Lyra beams, triumphant.
-She steps in closer, slipping her arms around Kaelarys in a sudden, unguarded hug.
+She steps in closer, slipping her arms around Kaelarys in a sudden, unguarded sisterly hug.

 Kaelarys stiffens for a fraction of a beat — then releases, allowing herself to be held.
 The smirk lingers, softening into something rarer: a true smile.